smgoldade/neschess/README.md

 ### Direct Build
     cmake -S. -B ./bin
-    cmake --build ./bin --target nesrpg -j 9
+    cmake --build ./bin --target neschess -j 9

 ### Output
-The output file is nesrpg.nes in the /bin directory.
+The output file is neschess.nes in the /bin directory.
 This can be run in an emulator like [mesen](https://www.mesen.ca/).